danim47c/postgres-ssl-wal/README.md

-# SSL-enabled Postgres DB image
+# SSL-enabled Postgres DB image with Logical WAL Level

 This repository contains the logic to build SSL-enabled Postgres images.